BobChochola/JKOPAY_test/README.md

 6. Exceptional Condition Testing:
    1. **Network Connection Abnormality Testing:**
    - Test scenario: Simulate a disconnected network or a low-speed network environment.
-     `Expected result`Ensure that the app can handle network connection abnormalities appropriately, such as providing appropriate error messages, automatically synchronizing data once the connection is restored.
+   - `Expected resul-t`Ensure that the app can handle network connection abnormalities appropriately, such as providing appropriate error messages, automatically synchronizing data once the connection is restored.
    2. **Device Compatibility Testing:**
    - Test scenario: Test the app on different devices or operating system versions.
-     `Expected result:` Validate the app's compatibility on different devices or operating system versions, such as ensuring proper screen adjustments, functioning correctly.
+   - `Expected result:` Validate the app's compatibility on different devices or operating system versions, such as ensuring proper screen adjustments, functioning correctly.

 ### Question-2: